 Digital vs Physical Lists

-Deciding between digital or paper to-do lists is up to you.
+Deciding between digital and paper to-do lists is up to you.
 Digital ones come with cool tools, like reminders.
 On the flip side, paper can be nice to actually see your progress.
 Platforms like Clio Manage make digital organizing easy, boosting your efficiency.

 Keeping Lists Organized and Updated

-Keeping your lists fresh is key for time management.
+Keeping your lists fresh is key to time management.
 The Pareto Principle teaches us to focus on the most important jobs.
 Things like Pomodoro and time-blocking can really help structure your day.
 It’s smart to tackle tough tasks in the morning.

 Having a good task list is a must for lawyers who want to stay on top of their work.
 It helps keep stress low and makes for a happier career.
 This way, you don’t let bad time management ruin your day.